-This excerpt is the most important pertaining to natural selection in Matthew (1831), because it is here that Matthew proposes natural selection as a mechanism for the origin of species (i.e. macroevolution, following a definition where speciation is treated as a subcomponent of macroevolution).
+This excerpt is the most important pertaining to natural selection in Matthew (1831), because it is here that Matthew proposes natural selection as a mechanism for the evolutionary origin of species.
 It is also a self-contained piece that can be read in isolation from the other excerpts, as it recapitulates all the necessary preconditions for natural selection to act.
 It spans 12 paragraphs from “Throughout this volume…” to “It is, however, only in the present age…”.

 NOTE.
 A careful examination of the indentation formatting of the book’s Contents suggests that this section does not form part of Note F (as I’d previously thought), but is rather a separate closing section in its own right, not assigned a section letter and placed just before a concluding “Retrospective glance at our pages”.
 Thematically, it has little connection to the material in the preceding Note F apart from a vague link to geology.
 Unlike the preceding Notes A to F, this section neither refers to nor is referred from any part of the main book (Note A is referred from p.2; Note B from p.3; Note C from p.4; Note D refers to p.4; Note E from p.135; and Note F from p.293).
 See also the 2015 blog piece by Joachim D.